Working with Files

 There’s another way that we can look at files, and in this case, just look at part of them.
 This can be particularly useful if we just want to see the beginning or end of the file, or see how it’s formatted.

-and they let you look at
+The commands are head and tail and they let you look at

 the beginning and end of a file, respectively.